syncfusion-content/uwp-docs/uwp/TreeGrid/Getting-Started.md

 ---
 layout: post
-title: Getting Started with SfTreeGrid control for UWP
+title: Getting Started with UWP TreeGrid | SfTreeGrid | Syncfusion
-description: Getting Started with SfTreeGrid control for UWP
+description: Learn here about getting started with Syncfusion Essential UWP TreeGrid (SfTreeGrid) control and more details.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---

-## Getting Started
+## Getting Started with UWP TreeGrid (SfTreeGrid)

 The SfTreeGrid is a data oriented control that displays the self-relational and hierarchical data in tree structure with columns.
 The data can be loaded on-demand also.